TalTech-MFO/ParticleModel/README.md

 - Comment/uncomment compiler flags in `Makefile` to disable/enable e.g., openMP, debug features or select the biofouling model (only "simple" implemented at the moment).
 - Select output variables by commenting/uncommenting lines in `include/output.h`.
 Particle position will always be written.

+## TODO

+See TODO.txt for known issues/ideas for further development.